jneidel/jneidel.com/content/project/writing-365/index.md

 19. Write a little on GbR project.
 20. Continue on GbR project.
 Write [FYRST review](/de/review/fyrst).
 21. Describe learnings of this challenge.
 Write the [1.
 Newsletter](newsletter/1-hemingway-trick).
+22. Continue a little on GbR project.
+22. Continue write the GbR project.
+23. Write an essay on [negating commands](essay/dont).

 ## Learnings
 ### Progress